 Due to the foregoing facts, the time period of the continuances implemented by this General Order will be excluded under the Speedy Trial Act.
 The Court specifically finds that the ends of justice served by ordering the continuances outweigh the best interests of the public and any defendant's right to a speedy trial, pursuant to 18 U.S.C. § 3161(h)(7)(A), (B)(i), and (B)(iv).
 Any motion by a criminal defendant seeking an exception to this Order to exercise that right should be directed to the District Judge assigned to the matter.
-Absent further order of the Court, the period of the exclusion shall be from March 16, 2020, through May 1, 2020.
+Absent further order of the Court, the period of the exclusion shall be from March 16, 2020, through June 1, 2020.

-- 8. Judges may hold, and shall prioritize, any critical criminal proceeding which cannot be postponed without substantially prejudicing either party or irreversibly impeding the fair administration of justice.
-Judges should conduct such proceedings by video conferencing, or telephone conferencing if video conferencing is not reasonably available for use, where practicable and consistent with the law. - 9.
+8. Judges may hold, and shall prioritize, any critical criminal proceeding which cannot be postponed without substantially prejudicing either party or irreversibly impeding the fair administration of justice.
+Judges should conduct such proceedings by video conferencing, or telephone conferencing if video conferencing is not reasonably available for use, where practicable and consistent with the law.

+- The expedited procedure governing motions for release of pretrial and presentence defendants based on the COVID-19 pandemic set forth in Miscellaneous General Order 20-12 shall remain in effect until June 1, 2020. - 10.
 Acting pursuant to § 15002(b) of the CARES Act and the authority granted by the Judicial Conference of the United States, the Chief Judge finds that emergency conditions due to the COVID-19 outbreak will materially affect the functioning of the courts within this judicial district.
-Thus, pursuant to the authority granted under § 15002(b)(1) of the CARES Act, the Chief Judge hereby authorizes judges in this district, with the consent of the defendant or the juvenile after consultation with counsel, to use video conferencing, or telephone conferencing if video conferencing is not reasonably available for use, for the following events: - (A) Detention hearings under 18 U.S.C. § 3142. - (B) Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure. - (C) Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure.

-- (D) Waivers of indictment under Rule 7(b) 24 of the Federal Rules of Criminal Procedure. - (E) Arraignments under Rule 10 of the Federal Rules of Criminal Procedure. - (F) Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure. - (G) Pretrial release revocation proceedings under 18 U.S.C. § 3148. - (H) Appearances under Rule 40 of the Federal Rules of Criminal Procedure. - (I) Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure. - (J) Proceedings under 18 U.S.C. § 403 (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.
+Thus, pursuant to the authority granted under § 15002(b)(1) of the CARES Act, the Chief Judge hereby authorizes judges in this District, with the consent of the defendant or the juvenile after consultation with counsel, to use video conferencing, or telephone conferencing if video conferencing is not reasonably available for use, for the following events: - (A) Detention hearings under 18 U.S.C. § 3142. - (B) Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure. - (C) Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure. - (D) Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure. - (E) Arraignments under Rule 10 of the Federal Rules of Criminal Procedure. - (F) Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure. - (G) Pretrial release revocation proceedings under 18 U.S.C. § 3148. - (H) Appearances under Rule 40 of the Federal Rules of Criminal Procedure. - (I) Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure. - (J) Proceedings under 18 U.S.C. § 403 (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.